ADolbyB/flipper-zero-files/README.md

 This is a carefully curated collection of various Flipper Zero resources combined into a single repository for my own research and learning as a Computer Engineer and now AI Graduate Student.

+First, I install the DarkFlippers' `Unleashed` firmware.
-First I installed all the relevent apps in the new official Flipper Lab [Flipper App Store](https://lab.flipper.net/apps) app store, then all the other files from the `cfwFiles` for all the extra "goodies".
+Next, all relevent apps in the new official Flipper Labs [Flipper App Store](https://lab.flipper.net/apps) are installed.
+Finally, all the aditional files here from the `cfwFiles` are then added for all the extra "goodies".

 If you have a Flipper Zero device, I suggest the following:
 - Rule #1: Don't do anything stupid on any devices that are not YOUR OWN.